 What is your work really about?
 What stories do you want to tell?
 What’s the bigger purpose of the creative work you do?
 What do you want to change in the world through your work and your way of seeing?

 People love to buy from passionate people.
-Share your passion widely and passionately.
+Share your enthusiasm widely and with zeal.
 Show that you care.
 Create an impact.
-We need more enthusiastic creatives like that in the world!
+We need more passionate creatives in the world!

 9. Share in-depth case studies of your commissions

 This is one of my favourites!
 And it’s one of the most effective marketing tools you can use.
-Especially if you write up detailed case studies, and then promote them regularly via social media and your email marketing too.
+Especially if you write up detailed case studies and then promote them regularly via social media and in your email marketing.

-Really tell the story of how you work with your commissioners – from start to finish.
-Set the scene and talk about a specific person, couple of business that commissioned you.
+Methodically tell the story of how you work with your commissioners – from start to finish.
+Set the scene and talk about a specific person, a couple, or a business that has commissioned you.
 What was the design brief?
-Then talk your reader through all the different stages.
+Talk your reader through all the different stages.
 Your meetings or phone calls.
 The changes you made as you went along.
-Some of the challenging parts even.
+Some of the challenging parts.
 And finish with showing the end result and some quotes from your commissioners.
-Not just about the final piece, but about the process and what they liked about working with you.
+This is not just about the final piece, but about the process, what you may have learnt, and what they liked about working with you.

-A detailed case study can give great insight into HOW you work.
-What’s actually involved.
-How friendly or accommodating you are.
-Your specialist expertise.
-Your creative process.
+A detailed case study like this can give great insight into HOW you work.
+What’s actually involved?
+How friendly or accommodating are you?
+Share your specialist expertise and your creative process.

-Plus it’s a great way to share quotes and testimonials from happy clients.
-So much easier to get other people to blog your trumpet, then doing this yourself!
+It’s also a great way to share quotes and testimonials from happy clients.
+It’s always much easier to get other people to sing your praises, then doing it yourself!

 A good case study can give a unique insight into HOW you work, is more memorable as a story, and builds trust along the way.